drub0y/Obvs.AzureServiceBus/README.md

  * Subscriptions

 ### Peek-Lock Message Control
-As of Obvs 3.x, the framework offers no out-of-the-box control over peek-lock style messages like those you might receive from Azure Service Bus.
+As of Obvs 3.x, the library offers no out-of-the-box control over peek-lock style messages like those you might receive from Azure Service Bus.
-Therefore this framework offers a small API-subset that is designed to be agnostic of Azure Service Bus at the surface level, yet gives you the full control you would expect over peek-lock style messages as if you were working with Azure Service Bus's `BrokeredMessage` class directly.
+Therefore this library offers a small API-subset that is designed to be agnostic of Azure Service Bus at the surface level, yet gives you the full control you would expect over peek-lock style messages as if you were working with Azure Service Bus's `BrokeredMessage` class directly.

 **Please note:** you *must* opt-in to `PeekLock` mode as the default is `ReceiveAndDelete`.
 This is to stay consistent with the Azure Service Bus API itself.